What Are The Differences Between Gate Valve vs Ball Valve?

 Ball Valve Construction

-Ball valves consist of several essential components that work together to regulate fluid flow efficiently.
-The ball valve body is the primary housing that contains the ball and internal components.
+Ball valve consist of several essential components that work together to regulate fluid flow efficiently.
+The flanged ball valve body is the primary housing that contains the ball and internal components.
 Such as the seats and stem.
 Ball valve bodies typically made of materials like stainless steel, brass, or PVC.
 The ball valve ball, typically made of hard materials like stainless steel, ceramic, and plastics like polytetrafluoroethylene (PTFE).
 Has a hole or port drilled through it to allow fluid to flow through.
 The seats, also made from materials like PTFE, metal, or elastomers, provide a tight seal around the ball when closed.
 The ball valve stem design to connect the ball to the actuator.
 And provides the means of rotation for opening and closing the valve.

 The bonnet, stem, and packing are additional components that play a significant role in ensuring the reliability and durability of the ball valve.
 The bonnet connects to the body to create a secure housing for the stem and packing gland.
 The stem attach to the ball and assists in opening and closing the valve.
 While the packing gland provides a tight seal around the stem to prevent leakage.
 The ball valve actuator is a crucial component in automating the operation of the valve.
 Allowing for remote control operation through pneumatic, electric, or hydraulic pressure, or manually.
 The careful selection and construction of each of these components in ball valve design.
 Ensure that they provide a reliable and efficient fluid control system, suitable for a wide range of applications.